oxinabox/ChainRulesJuliaCon2020/content_src/pres.md

 ---

-# What do differential types need, to be useful for gradient base optimization
+# What do differential types need, to be useful for gradient based optimization

 Vanilla Gradient Descent: $ x \leftarrow x + 0.1 \tilde x $